alokkumarr/my-big-project-/README.md

 # Introduction

-This is the SAW bundle source code repository.
-It provides documentation and tools common to all SAW modules, which include SAW Security, SAW Servies and SAW Web.
+This is the Synchronoss Insights Platform (SIP) source code repository.
+It provides source code, documentation and tools to build and deploy the SIP platform.
+This includes SAW, XDF, RTIS and RTPS.

 # Development